 We all have lessons that we want to pass on.
 However, we have also learned things that we never wanted to know.
 For instance, in the midst of a family tragedy, a friend texted me today with details on why some autopsies are done in the state capital rather than in her city.
 It’s a fact she never wanted to know.
 A heart-rending reminder of the surreal quality of shock and grief.

-How poignant a method of storytelling to let loved ones and future generations know the things you hope they’ll never have to know.
+However, it can make a poignant a method of storytelling to tell loved ones and future generations the things you hope they’ll never have to know.